beer-psi/chuni-penguin/docs/docs/commands/records.md

     - `difficulty`: The difficulty of the chart.
     - `query`: The title of the song.
 You don't have to be exact; try things out!
+    - `-c`, `--chunithm-net`: View the CHUNITHM-NET International leaderboard for the song.
     - `-k, --kamaitachi`: View the Kamaitachi leaderboard for the song.

 === "Slash command"